go-chi/chi/README.md

 [![GoDoc Widget]][GoDoc] [![Travis Widget]][Travis]

-`chi` is a small, fast and expressive router / mux for Go HTTP services built with net/context.
+`chi` is a small, idiomatic and composable router for building Go 1.7+ HTTP services. `chi` utilizes the new `context` package introduced in Go 1.7 to handle signaling, cancelation and request-scoped values across a handler chain.

-Chi encourages writing services by composing small handlers and middlewares with many or few routes.
+Chi encourages writing services by composing small handlers and middlewares constructed together from multiple sub-routers that make up the complete service API.

-Each middleware is like a layer of an onion connected through a consistent interface (http.Handler or chi.Handler) and a context.Context argument that flows down the layers during a request's lifecycle.
+In order to get the most out of this pattern, chi's routing methods (Get, Post, Handle, Mount, etc.) support inline middlewares, middleware groups, and mounting (composing) any chi router to another.

-In order to get the most out of this pattern, chi's routing methods (Get, Post, Handle, Mount, etc.) support inline middlewares, middleware groups, and mounting (composing) any chi router to another - a bushel of onions.
-We've designed the Pressly API (150+ routes/handlers) exactly like this and its scaled very well.
+We've designed the Pressly API (150+ routes/handlers) exactly like this for the goals of productivity, maintainability and expression.

 ![alt tag](https://imgry.pressly.com/x/fetch?url=deeporigins-deeporiginsllc.netdna-ssl.com/wp-content/uploads/sites/4/2015/09/Tai_Chi2.jpg&size=800x)